TOILmodular/EurorackChordSequencer/PanelLayout_Orig/Layout.md

 ## Panel Layout for "Original" Version PCB
-Coordiantes given in the table fit to the layout of components given in the PCB in folder GerberFiles_OrigVersion.
+Coordinates given in the table fit to the layout of components given in the PCB in folder GerberFiles_OrigVersion.

 Panel size: 165mm x 128.5mm